 The famous author Gabriel Miro, who has many streets named after him, said that the rural village of Parcent in Costa Blanca was a paradise between the mountains.
 Almost nothing has changed since he lived in the village.
 The parish church with the very unusual bell tower stands proud in the center of the village.
 And you can visit the communal washing area the local women used in Miro’s time at the river.

 Unusual architecture in Alcalali

 Besides the bell tower of Parcent, Alcalali also has unusual architecture.
-A 16th-century tower is home to the local raisin museum and offers a viewpoint over the surrounding valley.
+A 16th-century tower is home to the local raisin museum and offers a viewpoint over the surrounding valley of Costa Blanca.
 You reach this tower after you pass the beautiful arch that leads into the town hall square.